newrelic/terraform-provider-newrelic/website/docs/r/one_dashboard.html.markdown

   * `replacement_strategy` - (Optional) Indicates the strategy to apply when replacing a variable in a NRQL query.
 One of `default`, `identifier`, `number` or `string`.
   * `title` - (Optional) Human-friendly display string for this variable.
   * `type` - (Required) Specifies the data type of the variable and where its possible values may come from.
 One of `enum`, `nrql` or `string`
+  * `options` - (Optional) Specifies additional options to be added to dashboard variables.
+Supports the following nested attribute(s) -
+    * `ignore_time_range` - (Optional) An argument with a boolean value that is supported only by variables of `type` _nrql_ - when true, the time range specified in the query will override the time picker on dashboards and other pages.
+Defaults to `true`.

 ### Nested `item` blocks